SPDwebmaster/SPDwebmaster.github.io/elements.md

 		<ul>
 			<li>Time: 6pm</li>
 			<li>Location: University Union</li>
 			<li>Free bowling!
-We'll rent out a bunch of lanes and you can show us what you got</li>
+We'll rent out a bunch of lanes so you can show us what you got.</li>
 		</ul>
 	</div>
 	<div>